Tips to Lower Cholesterol

 The Cleveland Clinic suggests avoiding or limiting these high-fat foods:

-* Processed meats, such as bologna, salami, and hot dogs
+* Processed meats such as bologna, salami, sausages, and hot dogs

-* Sauces and gravies made from animal fat
+* Sauces and gravies made with animal fats

 * Bacon fat